jspahrsummers/Microverse/README.md

 The corresponding `initrd` can be used as-is: https://cloud-images.ubuntu.com/releases/focal/release/unpacked/ubuntu-20.04-server-cloudimg-arm64-initrd-generic

-### Startup disk image
+### Attached disk

-The startup image can be used as-is: https://cloud-images.ubuntu.com/releases/focal/release/ubuntu-20.04-server-cloudimg-arm64.img
+The startup disk image can be used as-is: https://cloud-images.ubuntu.com/releases/focal/release/ubuntu-20.04-server-cloudimg-arm64.img
--->

 ## License and credit